-Free college is an idea with a lot of obvious appeal and merit, and probably not a snowball’s chance in hell of making it to reality in the …
+Free college is an idea with a lot of obvious appeal and merit, and probably not a snowball’s chance in hell of making it to reality in the current political climate.
+Still, as a cornerstone of a progressive agenda, it’s …

 From 2004 to 2014, the average debt for graduating college seniors who took out loans rose at twice the rate of inflation.
 Meanwhile, the real value of workers' wages is 6.5 percent lower today than it was in 2006, and recent college graduates are more likely to be unemployed or underemployed than they were prior to the recession.
 It's not unreasonable to look at the data and ask, "Is going to college a good investment for today's young workers?"